DiscontinuedUpdate: Hoka One One Gaviota 2

 - The upper unit makes use of a lightweight mesh material that’s able to wrap around the foot securely.
 Fused directly on top of the mesh are overlays that are relatively thin and insubstantial.
 The padded tongue and collar provide extra cushioning to the dimensions of the foot, while also keeping it in place.

 - The midfoot section is treated with the Arch-Lock Wings, which are extra layers that connect directly to the shoelaces.
 They adapt to the tightening or loosening of the laces, so they’re able to deliver extra support as needed.

 - The mid-sole is the main component in the Hoka One One Gaviota that provides cushioning and stability for the underside of the foot.
 A traditional medial post isn’t used here, but a J-shaped add-on is added to the medial side, thus preventing pronation.
 A lightweight yet abrasion-resistant rubber is used in the outsole unit and it ensures traction, as well as protection against wear and tear.

 The Hoka One One Gaviota has a standard running shoe length.
 It comes in sizes that follow the regular preferences of runners.
 The available width for both the men and women’s versions is medium.
 It accommodates those who have medium sized feet.
 The semi-curved shape of this shoe mimics the natural curve of the human foot.

 The outsole unit of the Hoka One One Gaviota makes use of the Hi-Abrasion Lightweight Rubber, which is a durable rubber material.
 It is able to shield the foam mid-sole unit from the potentially damaging nature of the surfaces.
-It also responsibly delivers traction, which is essential in every run.
+It also responsibly delivers the necessary amount of traction for road running.

 Flex grooves mark the surface of the outsole.
 They basically make the platform more flexible, so that the foot can move more naturally through the gait cycle.